 cmat ← {gap←1 {max←⎕pw}} ##.cols items ⍝ Multi-column display.

-Sometimes it's easier to peruse a list of items if they are arranged vertically
+Sometimes it's easier to peruse an alphabetic list of items if they are arranged

-in columns (where typically, the last column will be incomplete). [cols] returns
+vertically in columns (where typically, the last column will be incomplete).

-a multi-column character-matrix format of the items in its right argument.
+[cols] returns a multi-column character-matrix format of the items in its right

 [items] may be a vector or a matrix.
 In the latter case, _rows_ of the matrix,